gomlx/go-xla/README.md

 computation, game AIs, etc.

 And because [Jax](https://docs.jax.dev/en/latest/), [TensorFlow](https://www.tensorflow.org/) and
-[optionally PyTorch](https://pytorch.org/xla/release/2.3/index.html) run on XLA, it is possible to run Jax functions in Go with GoPJRT, and probably TensorFlow and PyTorch as well.
+[optionally PyTorch](https://pytorch.org/xla/release/2.3/index.html) run on XLA, it is possible to run Jax functions in Go with **go-xla**, and probably TensorFlow and PyTorch as well.

 The **go-xla** porject aims to be minimalist and robust: it provides well-maintained, extensible Go wrappers for